-The volume of world trade in goods.
-Surveys of foreign trade.
+Volume of world trade in goods.
+Reviews of foreign trade.
 Theories of international trade

-The totality of indicators of the development of international trade can be divided into seven groups:
+The set of international trade development indicators can be divided into seven groups:

 2. resulting,